department-of-veterans-affairs/va.gov-team/products/ask-va/design/Similarities and differences between categories.md

 Last updated by @tygindraux: October 23, 2023

-This document summarizes the design of the Ask VA form.
-It describes similarities (and differences) between categories to describe patterns to our engineers.
+This document summarizes patterns in the designs of the Ask VA form by calling out similarities (and differences) between categories.

 ## Model categories